Villagers refuse to allow final rites, body taken back to Bengaluru

-The residents of Hanchipura in Nanjangud taluk did not allow to perform the final rites of a 81-year-old man and sent back his body to Bengaluru, on Wednesday night.
+The residents of Hanchipura in Nanjangud taluk did not allow to perform the final rites of an 81-year-old man and sent back his body to Bengaluru, on Wednesday night.

 Despite intervention of the local police, the villagers did not allow the family to conduct the cremation.
 With no other option, the family members shifted the body back to Bengaluru.